jrcopeti/jrcopeti/README.md

 ## Open to Work

-I'm actively looking for a Frontend or Full Stack role with focus on Frontend development.
-My primary interests lie in languages like JavaScript and TypeScript, using  React, but also interested in expading my skill set to other frameworks.
+I'm actively looking for a Frontend or Full Stack role.
+At the moment I'm working more with languages such as JavaScript and TypeScript, using  React, but also have great interest in expading my skill set to other frameworks.
 I am deeply dedicated to programming at the moment, having found a right calling in it.
-My aspiration is to contribute to a team within a company where we collaboratively develop exceptional products.
+My aspiration is to contribute to a team where we collaboratively develop exceptional products.

 ## Stack
 ![](https://img.shields.io/badge/React-20232A?style=plastic&logo=react&logoColor=61DAFB)